phoebe0803/LearnGit/readme.txt

-GGit is a version control system.
+Git is a distributed version control system.
-GGit is free software.
+Git is free software.